MicrosoftDocs/power-automate-docs/articles/dataverse/connect-to-other-environments.md

 * Upload a file or image to selected environment (preview)
 * Download a file or image from selected environment (preview)

-The actions to **Search rows** and **Perform a changeset** request do not yet have preview actions with the Environment parameter.
+The actions to **Search rows** and **Perform a changeset** request don't yet have preview actions with the Environment parameter.

-The following triggers will support connecting connecting to other environments but have not yet been released:
+The following triggers will support connecting to other environments but have not yet been released:

 * When a row is added, modified or deleted
 * When an action is performed

-The following triggers will not support the Environment parameter since they are only applicable to the same environment the flow is located in.
+The following triggers will not support the Environment parameter since they're only applicable to the same environment the flow is located in.
 * When a flow step is run from a business process flow
 * When a row is selected